zabbix/zabbix/templates/san/huawei_oceanstor_v6_snmp/README.md

 ## Setup

 1\.
-Create a host for Huawei OceanStor V6 with controller management IP as SNMP interface.
+Create a host for Huawei OceanStor V6 with the controller management IP as the SNMP interface.

 2\.
 Link the template to the host.